-Research the most frequently asked Amazon interview questions and map them against Leadership Principles (here is my vetted list).
+Research the most frequently asked Amazon interview questions and map them against Leadership Principles (here is our vetted list).
 Do not overdo this.
 Use it to better understand what behaviours Amazon expects candidates to demonstrate against each LP.
 Note that there is no way to tell if the questions from the Internet are authentic.

 Prepare 2–3 stories about situations from your professional life that best demonstrate behaviours mentioned in each question.
 Prepare a cheat sheet with a table listing all LPs and situation prompts against each LP.
 Be sure to have a column with Key Results and another for Lessons Learned – you’ll need them later.

 Note – you can re-use stories if you think that they can work for more than one LP, but avoid doing it more than twice.

 For recent grads – your extracurricular activities, not your classwork, is your treasure chest.
 Lean into that part of your academics for stories and situations (Amazonian interviewers would have seen your resume, your transcripts and your grades – whatever you shared with them).

 Aim for around 10 minutes for an opening story, then invite drill-downs.
 If your interviewer prefers a more conversational style, be ready for drill-downs to start early on during the interview.
 If you join Amazon, you must be comfortable under constant scrutiny.
 Demonstrating this quality in an interview is helpful.

 You don't have to be Jeff Bezos to answer Amazon interview questions well.
-I've interviewed seasoned pros as well as recent grads, and trust me – if you have what Amazon is looking for, you will be able to produce situations that bring the behaviours to life.
+We've interviewed seasoned pros as well as recent grads, and trust us – if you have what Amazon is looking for, you will be able to produce situations that bring the behaviours to life.
 No need to save the world and fly to Mars (not yet, at least!).

 Always make sure that you have outcomes and results for every situation.
 These have to be authentic.
 If you don’t have results you can measure, how would you know if you were successful?